gohugoio/hugo/content/en/content-management/shortcodes.md

 #### Example `tweet` Input

-Pass the tweet's user (case-insensitive) and id from the URL as parameters to the `tweet` shortcode.
+Pass the tweet's user (case-insensitive) and ID from the URL as parameters to the `tweet` shortcode.

 {{< code file="example-tweet-input.md" >}}
 {{</* tweet user="SanDiegoZoo" id="1453110110599868418" */>}}